MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_DEMO.md

 #### Preparation Steps

 1. Ensure that you have cloned the **20486D** directory from GitHub.
-It contains the code segments for this course's labs and demos. (**https://github.com/MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/tree/master/Allfiles**).
+It contains the code segments for this course's labs and demos. (**https://github.com/MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/tree/master/Allfiles**)

-2. Ensure that you have a valid **Microsoft Azure** account.
+2. Ensure that you have a **Microsoft Azure** account.

 #### Demonstration Steps